Tuesday, 8 December 2020

 Alex’s expression revealed that he didn't understand what Porus meant.

 Hence, Porus explained, "In this part of the world, we avoid war at all costs.
 You are expected to send a message explaining exactly what you want and the reasons behind the demand.
 Perhaps I may have given it to you without a fight.
 Maybe we could have agreed upon a compromise.
 War may be considered inevitable only after exhausting all peaceful options.
 Even then, both parties should agree to a date and place to battle.
 This venue is generally barren land outside the city limits to minimize loss of public property.
-Finally, a code of conduct is agreed upon before engaging in battle.
+Finally, a code of conduct is agreed upon before engaging in battle."

 Alex hailed from a region where they believed everything was fair in love and war.